 """

-Register a new cache with given name in the registry.
+Register a new cache with the specified name in the registry.

 Parameters